Tonsils and Adenoids

 Tonsils and adenoids are part of the body’s first line of defense—our immune system.
 They “sample” bacteria and viruses that enter the body through the mouth or nose, at the risk of becoming infected.
 But sometimes, they are more of a liability than an asset and may even cause airway obstruction or repeated bacterial infections.
 Your ear, nose, and throat specialist can suggest the best treatment options.

 What are tonsils and adenoids?

-The most common problems affecting the tonsils and adenoids are recurrent infections (throat or ear) and significant enlargement or obstruction that causes breathing, swallowing, and sleep problems.
+The most common problem that affects the tonsils and adenoids are recurrent infections and significant enlargement or obstruction that causes breathing, swallowing, and sleep problems.
 Abscesses around the tonsils, chronic tonsillitis, and infections of small pockets within the tonsils that produce foul-smelling, cheese-like formations can also affect the tonsils and adenoids, making them sore and swollen.
-Tumors are rare, but can grow on the tonsils.
+Tumors are rare but can grow on the tonsils.

 When should I see a doctor?

 You should see your doctor when you or your child suffer the common symptoms of infected or enlarged tonsils or adenoids.
-Your physician will ask about problems of the ear, nose, and throat and examine the head and neck.
-He or she will use a small mirror or a flexible lighted instrument to see these areas.
+Your doctor will ask you about problems of ears, nose, and throat, and examine your head and neck.
+Your doctor will use a small mirror or a flexible lighted instrument to view your tonsils.

 - Medical history